 - Now click the folder icon present at the top-right side of the screen.

-- Once the window has opened, check the option Disable front panel jack detection.
+- Once the window has opened, check/uncheck the option Disable front panel jack detection.

 - Press OK to save changes and exit.
-Now check if the error message is resolved.
+Now check if the issue is resolved.

 Solution 3: Checking Connection between Motherboard and Audio jack

 If both the above methods don’t work, you need to make sure that the connection between your motherboard and the front audio jack is proper and connected.
 This occurrence is very common in a number of different users.
 If the connection is not proper, it will appear to the computer that there is no front audio jack at all.

 - Open the casing of your computer and locate the connection between the motherboard and the front audio jack.

 - If you also have USB capability at the front of your tower, you will see audio and a USB wire.
 Make sure they are connected properly.

 - In some cases, users also reported that reversing the face of the jacks and then inserting them inside the motherboard solved the problem instantly.
 Make sure that the wires are connected properly.